-- Executed,
+- Executed.

 - He was prepared for burial and

-- Placed in a rock cave tomb.
+- He was placed in a rock cave tomb.

 - On the third day after His death, some of His female followers went to the tomb

 - They found the Tomb open and Jesus' body missing.

-As we saw in Part 1, the documentary evidence in the Gospels seems to vary in some of the details of the empty tomb.
+As we saw in Part 1, the Gospels seem to vary in some of the details of the empty tomb.
 However, this event is present in all four Gospels.